finmath/finmath-smart-derivative-contract/eip/EIPs/eip-smart-derivative-contract.md

 - Usually the valuation of an OTC trade will require complex valuation methodology.
 Therefore the concept will in most cases rely on external market data and valuation algorithms
 - A pull-based valuation based oracle pattern is specified by a simple callback pattern (methods: initiateSettlement, performSettlement)
 - The reference implementation `SDC.sol` is based on a state-machine pattern where the states also serve as guards (via modifiers) to check which method is allowed to be called at a particular given process and trade state
 - Java based state machine and contract implementations are also available.
-See github below.
+See github repo link below.

 ### State diagram of trade and process states

 ![image info](../assets/eip-smart-derivative-contract/doc/sdc_trade_and_process_states.png)